mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/usage/index.md

 ## Replacing a failed pod

-When a node goes down, Edge-LB does not automatically relocate the pools to a new node.
-You must issue a `pod replace` command to move pools.
-If a machine hosting a pod is permanently lost, manual intervention is required to discard the downed pod and reconstruct it on a new machine.
+By default, Edge-LB load balancer instances are tied to a given node; when the node goes down, Edge-LB does not automatically relocate the pod containing the Edge-LB load balancer instance to a new node.
+You must issue a `pod replace` command to the pool scheduler to tell it to start the load balancer instance on a new node.
+If a machine hosting a pod is permanently lost, manual intervention is required to discard the missing pod and start it on a new node.

+This can all be done using the dcos `edgelb-pool` subcommand (note that this is distinct from the `edgelb` subcommand, and must be installed separately if it has not yet been installed).

-1. Install the `edgelb pool cli`:
+1. Install the `edgelb-pool cli`:

 ```
 $ dcos package install edgelb-pool --cli --yes
 ```

-2. Get the name of the pool you need to relocate:
+2. Get the name of the pool that owns the pod you need to relocate:

 ```
 dcos edgelb show
 ```

 This should show all pool configurations.
-The pool you are relocating will be your value for `<pool-name>` below.
+The pool that has a missing pod will be your value for `<pool-name>` below.

 3. Get the name of the pod you need to replace (the one that was running on the removed public agent).
 This will be your value for `<pod-id>`.

 ```
 $ dcos edgelb-pool --name=/dcos-edgelb/pools/<pool-name> pod list
 ```

 4. Use `<pod-id>` with the `pod replace` command:

 ```